Talking to Your Kids about Money

 Make it a Family Affair

 As appropriate, include your kids in family meetings about budgeting and spending.
-While parents are the decision makers, children can join in celebrations when you’ve paid off a big debt or saved enough for a long-held goal.
+While parents are the decision-makers, children can join in celebrations when you’ve paid off a big debt or saved enough for a long-held goal.
 Explain how you’ve reached the goal—by cutting back on restaurant meals, for example—and why it was worth doing, like no longer having to make payments on a car loan.

 Use Visual Aids

 Consider showing your kids one of your monthly bills—for electricity or cable, for example—and explaining where the costs come from.
-Brainstorm ways to lower the bill by, say, turning off lights when you leave a room or cancelling a premium cable channel that your family rarely watches.
+Brainstorm ways to lower the bill by, say, turning off lights when you leave a room or canceling a premium cable channel that your family rarely watches.
 Review the bill next month with your kids to see how your family’s choices have helped cut expenses.
 You could turn it into a game to see how much you can save as a team, with a set reward at the end, like a family picnic.

 Give them a Chance to Earn